mksdcard tool to create a FAT32 disk image that you can load into

 The following table describes the command-line options of

-specify the size in kilobytes, megabytes, and gigabytes by appending K, M, or G
+specify the size in kilobytes, megabytes, or gigabytes by appending K, M, or G

 to size.
 For example,